Firmsconsulting

 1 – Over invest during the first 6 months

-You probably noticed when you join a new company or when you start a degree in university.
-A perception about who you are and what you are capable of develops and is usually based on what you do over the very first few months.
+You probably noticed when you join a new company or when you start a degree in university, a perception about who you are and what you are capable of develops and is usually based on what you do over the very first few months.
 Therefore, if you give everything you have over those first 6 months, you will lay a great foundation upon which to build your success.

 2 – Appearance counts